p0gram3r/katas/07_SimplePhoneBook/README.md

 ### Exercise 4.1

 Create a REST API to manipulate the phone book and deploy your project to Tomcat.
-Use tools like *curl* or browser plugins like [RESTClient](https://addons.mozilla.org/de/firefox/addon/restclient/) for Firefox to play around with the application.
+Use tools like *curl* or browser plug-ins like [RESTClient](https://addons.mozilla.org/de/firefox/addon/restclient/) for Firefox to play around with the application.

 ### Exercise 4.2